-Table 2: Contrasts in What is Defined as a Stress, a Stressor and Biological Stress Response Stress/Risk
+Table 2.
+Contrasts in what is defined as a stress, a stressor and biological stress response

-1 Homeostatic benchmark in Selye, not in Hüther (1996), nor in Calabrese et al. (2007), nor in this paper
+Stress/Risk

-2 Threats (nasty possibilities) or guaranteed future nasty outcomes are almost the sole foci in Selye, Hüther and Calabrese et al. (2007), whereas in this paper there is equal focus on chances as well as threats - ie a focus on stresses/risks that have nice and neutral possibilities, not primarily on those that have nasty possibilities.
+- 1 Homeostatic benchmark in Selye, not in Hüther (1996), nor in Calabrese et al. (2007), nor in this paper - 2 Threats (nasty possibilities) or guaranteed future nasty outcomes are almost the sole foci in Selye, Hüther and Calabrese et al. (2007), whereas in this paper there is equal focus on chances as well as threats ie a focus on stresses/risks that have nice and neutral possibilities, not primarily on those that have nasty possibilities.

-Stressor - what elicits Stress ie risk
+Stressor - what elicits Stress that is, risk